jacobcarpenter/t2k4-specialties/README.md

 # Twilight: 2000 Specialties Reference Tool

-A tool for creating supplemental character reference sheets for Specialties in [Twilight: 2000](https://freeleaguepublishing.com/games/twilight-2000/).
+A small tool for generating printable supplemental character reference sheets for Specialties in [Twilight: 2000](https://freeleaguepublishing.com/games/twilight-2000/).

 ## About

-This tool helps players quickly generate supplemental reference sheets for character Specialties in Twilight: 2000 4th Edition.
+This tool helps players quickly create supplemental reference sheets for character Specialties in Twilight: 2000 (4th Edition).
 Specialties are character-specific skills and abilities that help define your survivor.

-These reference sheets are intended to be printed.
-Simply Ctrl/Cmd-P in your browser to get a properly formatted sheet for printing.
+These reference sheets are intended for printing.
+Use your browser's Print command (Ctrl/Cmd+P) to produce a properly formatted sheet.

+**Note:** Specialty descriptions are slightly reworded from the Player's Manual for clarity; they retain the original meaning.
+If you spot any issues or have suggested improvements, please open an issue.

 ## Getting Started